UoB-COMSM0166/2025-group-19/README.md

     </td>
     <td>
-      Given certain bricks contain a specific power-up, when the players break one of these bricks, then the corresponding power-up, such as double points or paddle expansion, will drop for the player to collect.
+      Given certain bricks contain a specific power-up, when the players break one of these bricks, then the corresponding power-up, such as infinite balls or paddle expansion, will drop for the player to collect.
     </td>
   </tr>
   <tr>
-    <td>Speedrun Competitor</td>
+    <td>Competitive gamer</td>
     <td>
-      As a speedrun competitor, I want to have different records to pass the game.
+      As a competitive gamer, I want to beat the game with the highest score and break the world record.
     </td>
     <td>
-      Given the game has time trials, when I play the game, then I can try to beat my previous records and climb the leaderboard.
+      Given the game has a scoring system, I can try to beat my previous records and climb the leaderboard.
     </td>
   </tr>
   <tr>